 - Miniatur Wunderland: A model village that is bigger and more detailed than you can imagine.
 We spent over 4 hours exploring it and could have stayed longer if we had the time.
 This is one of the most popular attractions in Hamburg so there can be a queue to get in at times, so best to go early.
 Read Tripadvisor reviews here.

 - Chocoversum by Hachez: At the chocolate museum, you can learn more about how chocolate is made and then make your own chocolate bar.
 Our 90-minute tour was technically in German but our tour guide, Lena, was amazing and translated everything for us.
 Check here in advance for the English tour schedule.
 Read Tripadvisor reviews here.
+(If you are a chocolate lover, also consider visiting Brussels where they also have a chocolate museum.)

 - Discovery Dock: This is a new high-tech interactive experience that helps visitors learn more about the Hamburg Port.
 Be sure to read my Discovery Dock review.
 Note that there is a Hamburg Card discount for the Discovery Dock tour but the combined package that includes a boat ride is not included in the program.
 Read Tripadvisor reviews here.